 B-202.c: Local Match

-When seeking local funds to match CCDF federal matching funds, Boards must explore the possibility of certifying and/or transferring public funds used to serve CCDF-eligible children who are not receiving CCDF subsidies, including CCDF-eligible children enrolled in after-school care at school or Head Start sites.
+When seeking local funds to match CCDF federal matching funds, Boards must explore the possibility of certifying and/or transferring public funds used to serve CCDF-eligible children who are not receiving CCDF subsidies, including CCDF-eligible children enrolled in after-school care at school or Head Start (HS) sites.

 Note: Local funds must meet the requirements described in Part C of this guide.